AndyObtiva/glimmer/README.markdown

 This is a block shortcut version of the syntax above it.
 It facilitates formatting model data for read-only widgets since it's a very common view concern.
 It also saves the developer from having to create a separate formatter/presenter for the model when the view can be an active view that handles common simple formatting operations directly.

+`text bind(contact, 'address.street', read_only: true)

+This is read-ohly data-binding.
+It doesn't update contact.address.street when widget text property is changed.

 `text bind(contact, 'addresses[1].street')`

 This example binds the text property of a widget like `label` to the nested indexed address street of a contact.
 This is called nested indexed property data binding.